BARE-METAL ATSAM3X8E CHIPS

 $ openocd -f openocd-due.cfg -c "program a.elf verify reset exit"

-GPNVM bits and the linker script
+GPNVM bits

 By design, ARM chips boot into address 0x00000.
 ATSAM3X8E’s memory consists of a ROM and a dual-banked flash (flash0 and flash1), residing in different locations of the chip’s address space.
+The GPNVM bits control which of them maps to 0x00000.
+When GPNVM1 is cleared (the default), the chip boots from the ROM, which contains Atmel’s SAM-BA bootloader.

-The linker script places the vector table at the first address of the flash.
-ARM chips expect this unless we relocate the vector table using the VTOR register.
-The first entry of the vector table must be the stack pointer, and the second must be the reset vector.
+At a minimum, the linker script must place the vector table at the first address of the flash.
+This is mandatory for ARM chips unless we relocate the vector table using the VTOR register.

 Files: source.tar.gz